sbrl/thebigwarehouse/BigBoxOfJavascript.md

 ### Tools
  - [Regexper](http://regexper.com/) - Regular Expression visualiser
- - [Transformy](https://www.transformy.io/#/app) - Not _strictly_ javascript, but still awesome.
-Change the format of a list of things by typing in a simple example of what you want it to look like.
  - [vorlon.js](http://www.vorlonjs.com/) - Awesome looking remote debugger
  - [keyCode Test Page](http://www.asquare.net/javascript/tests/KeyCode.html) - A test page that shows you the keyCode of the keys you press
  - [jscompress](http://jscompress.com/) - A simple no-fuss javascript compressor